 every life has a story to tell…

-Douglas Beck is currently a Master of Divinity student at Atlantic School of Theology in Halifax, Nova Scotia, Canada.
-He is a postulant in the Anglican Church of Canada, Diocese of Nova Scotia and Prince Edward Island.
+in the Anglican Church of Canada, Diocese of Nova Scotia and Prince Edward Island.
+He currently serves in the Parishes of Strait Chedabucto and All Saints by the Sea.
+Douglas is completing a Master of Divinity degree at Atlantic School of Theology in Halifax, Nova Scotia.
 And, he is an Oblate in the Order of Julian of Norwich, a recognized monastic order of the Episcopal Church, USA.